 Email: soha@forwardtraining.me

-Harvard Everest Leadership Simulation in the UAE & GCC
+Harvard’s Mount Everest Virtual Simulation in the UAE & GCC

 Performance Under Pressure Reveals Leadership Reality

-The Harvard Everest Leadership Simulation is a structured, research-based team decision exercise developed by Harvard Business School.
+Harvard’s Mt.
+Everest Virtual Simulation is an award-winning leadership and team decision exercise developed by Harvard Business Impact (HBI).

 Information is incomplete